 For any military veteran, the concept of payday lenders camping outside the base gate is not a new one.
 But seeing small business loans like this from a well-known lender, and being plugged by a Shark Tank shark feels… well a little like being thrown into an OnDeck shark tank and being attacked by a OnDeck loan shark.
 Or being treated badly by those same payday lenders.

 The end of story is that OnDeck did not budge despite Mike appealing to them.
 Being a veteran certainly did not sway them.
 In fact, according to Mike, OnDeck said that his next loan “would be completely different.”
 Mike agreed and said, “Yes, different.
 Because it will not be from OnDeck.”

 Understand Your Business Loan Rates (and Fees)

 Unfortunately, practices like the pre-payment discount game are very common and not illegal.
-How does one protect oneself?
-A good place to start is the Small Business Owner’s Bill of Rights.
+So, how does one protect oneself?
+A good place to start is the Small Business Owner’s Bill of Rights especially when looking at different OnDeck Loans.
 But that, itself, is not all encompassing.
 One must simply ask very detailed questions regarding pre-payment terms, balloon payments and extra fees.
 Click here to see a list of questions to ask before taking out a business loan.
 Always understand the apples-to-apples cost of a loan or APR.
+Download this resource to help you compare types of rates you may encounter from a lender.
 Download this resource to help you compare types of rates you may encounter from a lender.